ElliottjPierce/noiz/book/src/quick-start/layered-noise.md

 Here, the noise function for `Noise` is `LayeredNoise`, which is generic over a three types.
 First, we need to tell it what to do with all these layers of noise.
-The most common option is `Normed<T>`, which will add up different values of `T` from the layers of noise, and normalize it to either SNorm or UNorm, depending on the range of each layer.
+The most common option is `Normed<T>`, which will add up different values of `T` from the layers of noise, and normalize it to the widest range of outputs of its layers, usually UNorm or SNorm.
 Next, we need to tell it how to weight each layer of noise.
 The most common for this is `Persistence`, which makes layers have progressively different contributions to the output.
 By default, this will makes later noise layers "persist" exponentially less than earlier ones.